xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 ## The Allow-Length Header Field {#allow-length}

 The Allow-Length response header field allows a server to communicate the allowable length of content.
 It provides information to clients that enables them to delimit framing as they send partial content to the server.
-It is RECOMMENDED that an origin server return the Allow-Length header field when a resource is provisioned for a transfer.
+It is RECOMMENDED that an origin server return the Allow-Length header field when a resource is provisioned for an upload.

 ~~~~
 Content-Length = 1*DIGIT